melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

     ON DELETE RESTRICT;
 ```

-This basically translates to: “Only allow values in `students_classes.student_id` that also appear in
-`students.student_id`.
-When the contents of the `students.student_id` field are updated, also update
-`students_classes.student_id`.
-When the row in `students` that we are referencing is deleted, block that deletion
+This basically translates to: “Only allow values in `students_classes.student_id` that also appear in `students.student_id`.
+When the contents of the `students.student_id` field are updated, also update `students_classes.student_id`.
+When the row in `students` that we are referencing is deleted, block that deletion.”
-.”

 Still reads like an English sentence, right?

 ## Advanced queries

 Well, now we've created an unholy mess with our tables, time to get some more data out of it.
-Here's some advanced
-techniques for getting out the data you have successfully deposited in your database.
+Here's some advanced techniques for getting out the data you have successfully deposited in your database.

 ### Sorting the results